joaoggomess/jamming-website/README.md

 I am continuosly improving some features of the App.
 If you have some hints on it, please let me know!

-Youn can contact me on my e-mail or instagram @joggomess.
+Youn can contact me on my e-mail or instagram @joaoggomess.

 /////////////////////////////////////////////////////////////////////////////////////////////////